Mortgage protection when you’re buying a home

 Do you need life insurance if you have a mortgage?

 There’s no law that says you must have life insurance if you get a mortgage.
 However, you might find that some mortgage providers require you to take it out.
 If you do want life insurance to help cover your mortgage, you’ve got several options.
 You can either look to your mortgage adviser or to your financial adviser if you have one.
-Or come directly to an insurer like us.
+Or go directly to an insurance provider.

 If you’re new to home-buying and busy getting to grips with deeds and disbursements, it’s natural not to have the long-term picture front of mind.
 But this is often when people first take out life insurance.